 A community of support

 Our students of color have a supportive community at the Law School.
 Specific diversity-focused student organizations actively provide personal, academic and career support for their members.
-In addition, the Legal Education Opportunity (LEO) Program, a student-organized umbrella organization that collectively represents, supports, and helps all students of color, offers a warm and welcoming environment for students.
+In addition, the Legal Education Opportunity (LEO) Program offers a warm and welcoming environment for students.

-The Legal Education Opportunities (LEO) Program is designed to bring the UW Law School's students of color and their supporters together as a single community.
-LEO provides a strong academic and social support network, helps students of color get the legal skills they need, promotes diversity, and recruits students from groups that have been historically disadvantaged.
-LEO serves as a communication mechanism, influences policy decisions important to students of color, and sponsors an orientation for all first-year students.
-Each spring, LEO organizes an impressive banquet bringing together LEO alumni and celebrating the successes of our students of color.
+The Legal Education Opportunities (LEO) Program is designed to bring UW Law School's student-led LEO groups and their supporters together as a single community.
+LEO provides a strong academic and social support network, helps its students get the legal skills they need, and promotes inclusion and belonging.
+Each spring, LEO organizes a gathering bringing together the UW Law community to celebrate our students' successes.

-Beyond the support systems available through the LEO Program, there are additional unique programs that serve our students of color and the broader Law School community These programs and events heighten awareness around diversity, provide educational and practical training and celebrate the deep commitment the school and these groups have towards diversifying the practice of law.
+Beyond the support systems available through the LEO Program, there are additional unique programs that serve our students and the broader Law School community.
+These programs and events heighten awareness around diversity, provide educational and practical training and celebrate the deep commitment the school and these groups have towards diversifying the practice of law.

 Law-in-action approach